2011 MoveThatBlock.com Indy 225

 The winner of the 2011 race was Ryan Hunter-Reay.
 Dario Franchitti scored the pole position with a time of 43 seconds, while Scott Dixon had the fastest lap of the race, which he achieved on lap 149.
-No drivers who participated in the last IndyCar race at New Hampshire Motor Speedway in 1998, did participate in this race.
+None of the drivers who participated in the last IndyCar race at New Hampshire Motor Speedway in 1998 took part in this race.